cookpad/global-style-guides/best-practices/README.md

   </details>

 - <a name="use-minutes"></a>
-  Use minutes instead of second when a setting timestamps to asserting on results order
+  Use minutes instead of seconds when setting timestamps for the purpose of asserting the order of results
   <sup>[link](#use-minutes)</sup>

   <details>